-To make a clone of the popular Coffee Bean vanilla ice blended, we must first make the secret flavoring powder that starts with a base of dry coffee creamer.
+To make Coffee Bean vanilla ice blended at home, we must first make the secret flavoring powder that starts with a base of dry coffee creamer.
 I recommend using superfine sugar (Baker’s sugar) and superfine salt (popcorn salt) if you can find them.
 The fine crystals will dissolve better in the cold drink.
 You’ll also need vanilla extract powder, which can be found online.

 Once your secret powder is made, measure 1/3 cup of it into a blender with ice, cold espresso, and milk, and blend on high until smooth.
 In a matter of just a few minutes, you will have a 16-ounce re-creation of the original blended coffee drink now served at 1,200 Coffee Bean & Tea Leaf locations in 30 countries.